 While the custard flavor was most noticeable, there was the flavor of vanilla and rum also present.
 I enjoyed the custard more when it was slightly warmed.
 Putting this in the toaster oven or microwave will work as long as you don’t put it in for too long.
 I preferred the toaster oven as it gave it more of a caramelized outside.
 The custard isn’t overly sweet, but it’s sweet enough to be a dessert.

 The only downside is that these are small.
 Overall, I’d buy this again as it made for a tasty, yet portion controlled custard based dessert.

 The box of Trader Joe’s Canneles De Bordeaux:

 The nutritional information:

-About Trader Joe’s Canneles de Bordeaux and how to prepare:
+The ingredients, about Trader Joe’s Canneles de Bordeaux, and how to prepare::